 Travis picking is a style of guitar playing that uses the thumb and fingers on the picking hand to play rhythm and melody independently.
 Syncopation is an important feature of this style, i.e. playing off the beat.

-In these two free lessons, I go through a series of exercises by Pete Madsen that were published in the July 2003 edition of Acoustic Guitar Magazine, by String Letter Publishing.
+In these two free lessons, I go through a series of exercises by Pete Madsen that was published in the July 2003 edition of Acoustic Guitar Magazine, by String Letter Publishing.

 There is a link at the bottom to download the full article with Pete Madsen’s instructions and introduction to the style.
 The article is copyright String Letter Publishing.